-Civil rights activist and elementary school music teacher Jeanne Martin Brayboy was born on February 23, 1930, in Camden, South Carolina.
+Civil rights activist and school teacher Jeanne Martin Brayboy was born on February 23, 1930, in Camden, South Carolina.
 Her father, John Wendell Martin, was a high school teacher and football coach; and he started the first African American athletic conference in South Carolina.
 Her mother, June Singleton Martin, was a librarian.
 Brayboy and her younger sister, Thomasina, grew up under strict segregation, and they recognized the disparities between whites and blacks in Camden’s educational system.
 She attended Mather Academy, an African American boarding school founded in 1867 by the Women’s Division of the Northern Methodist Church in Camden, where the teachers stressed academic excellence and community responsibility.
 Brayboy graduated from Mather Academy in 1947.

 Brayboy went on to attend Bennett College in Greensboro, North Carolina, as a music major, where she became active in the Bennett Choir among other campus activities.
 In 1951, Brayboy graduated from Bennett College with honors and received her B.A. degree in music.
 She entered Boston University to pursue her M.A. degree in music education.
 During her tenure at Boston University, Brayboy met Martin Luther King, Jr. Brayboy and King were a part of a small group of friends that attended black social gatherings on campus.
 She graduated from Boston University in 1953, and started her teaching career in Charlotte, North Carolina.
 In 1954, she married the late Dr. Jack Brayboy, who was an administrator at Johnson C. Smith University in Charlotte, North Carolina.